 More About Scott Allen

-I have been a family law attorney since 1994.
+I have been a family law attorney in Raleigh, NC since 1994.
 So I have seen how marriages can break apart.
 The reasons vary.
 People grow apart as interests diverge.
 Affairs, addictions, and abuse are all too common.

 I have litigated hundreds of cases, served as a mediator, settled cases, and served as a parent coordinator in high-conflict cases after being appointed by judges to help in cases.
 I have the experience to guide you through the divorce process and address your leal needs.